Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Abstract

 \section{Abstract}

-Using Hilbert-Burch matrices, we give an explicit description of the Białynicki-Birula cells on the Hilbert scheme of points on $\A^2$ with isolated fixed points.
+We give an explicit description of the Białynicki-Birula cells on the Hilbert scheme of points on $\A^2$ with isolated fixed points, with the Hilbert-Burch matrices as a main tool.
 If the fixed point locus is positive dimensional we obtain an \'etale rational map to the cell.
-We prove Conjecture \cite[Conjecure 4.2]{RoserWinz-2} which we realize as a special case of our construction.
+We prove Conjecture \cite[Conjecture 4.2]{RoserWinz-2} which we realize as a special case of our construction.
 We also show examples when the construction provides a rational \'etale map to the Hilbert scheme which is not contained in any Białynicki-Birula cell.
 Finally, we give an explicit description of the formal deformations of any ideal in the Hilbert scheme of points on the plane.